bibekbhatta/University_Ranking/README.md

 Maximum 15 pages are used from the official website of each university.
 The pages were checked during Easter break 2025.
 Further, links are used from each homepage, and links in resulting pages may also be used (up to max 15 pages in total for each university) to analyze text.

 Universities with less than 4000 words in their webpages are discarded.
+Non-english websites (about 18 from Canada) are also excluded.

 Rankings are based on the number of occurrences of various words (shown below) along each of the 3 dimensions, scaled by the total number of words in the respective university's webpage.
 Then the "Overall Rank" is based on the sum of the three scores.